Koun7z/DSP-lib/README.md

-# Digital Signal Procesing Library
+# Digital Signal Processing Library

 A multiplatform C library implementing commonly used digital signal processing algorithms and other more complex mathematical functions.